Creating new items

 Plugin set |

-Which plugin set do you want to see the preview in?
+In which plugin set do you want to see the preview?
 Select the plugin set from the drop-down list.
-Background info: PlentyONE doesn’t consider each plugin in a vacuum, but compiles them in so-called plugin sets.
-For example, plugin sets allow you to design seasonal layouts for your plentyShop or test new versions of plugins before switching them live.
-Note: This option is only displayed if you chose the sales channel plentyShop LTS Preview. |
+Background info: In PlentyONE, plugins don’t stand alone.
+Rather, they are grouped together into so-called plugin sets.
+This lets you, e.g. design seasonal layouts for your plentyShop or test new plugin versions before activating them.
+Note: This option is only displayed if you selected the sales channel plentyShop LTS Preview. |

 ||||||